Cover Protection System With Multiple Triggers (Wind, Hail, …)

 Test

-To test the automation, go to Developer Tools → States and manually set the wind gusts sensor to a value that’s higher than your threshold.
+To test the automation, go to Developer Tools → States and manually set the wind gusts sensor to values above and below your thresholds.

 Wind Gusts and Speed Sensors via Open-Meteo